Complaints continue to pile as residents face trash pickup troubles

 Melissa says she paid just under $400 for a year's worth of service and she would like to be refunded for the remainder of the contract.

-It's a similar situation for Aurora resident John Fitzgerald as his trash was overflowing until recently.
-He too had around 4 weeks of missed pickups and now that the trash is gone, he's having issues canceling.
+It's a similar situation for Aurora resident, John Fitzgerald, as his trash was overflowing until recently.
+He also had close to four weeks of missed pickups and now trash is gone, he's having issues canceling.

-"I did try to cancel and they're trying to charge me $50 to come pick up their cans and we've already paid for 3 months of service," Fitzgerald said.
+"I did try to cancel and they're trying to charge me $50 to come pick up their cans and we've already paid for three months of service," Fitzgerald said.

-CBS News Colorado reached out to Little Dumpsters on Monday which explained that the unprecedented snowfall was the reason for the delays.
+CBS News Colorado reached out to Little Dumpsters on Monday, which explained that unprecedented snowfall was the reason for the delays.

 In an email, the company wrote: